3. Facing Fears and Re-Building Routines

 Activities

-Below are some of activities you can try over the next week.The goal of these activities is to guide you and your child in setting those goals and breaking them down into small, manageable steps
+Below are some of activities you can try over the next few days.The goal of these activities is to guide you and your child in setting those goals and breaking them down into small, manageable steps

 Please click on the links below to learn more about these techniques.